Heuristic Weakly Supervised 3D Human Pose Estimation: Experimental Evaluation

-Analysis of infant motor activities is a topic with critical importance in early childhood developmental studies \cite{prechtl1990qualitative,hadders1997assessment,zwaigenbaum2013early,hesse2018computer}.
-3D infant pose estimation provides a gateway to unobtrusive study of infant motor function, however, this topic is severely under-explored.
-We directly employ HW-HuP for this challenge on MIMM and SyRIP datasets.
-The aligned depth error on MIMM is 42.0mm.
-Some qualitative results from both MIMM and SyRIP are shown in \figref{infants}, which demonstrate HW-HuP is able to capture the infant 3D poses in clinical environments as well as in the wild.
+The analysis of infant motor activity plays a key role in the study of early childhood development \citep{prechtl1990qualitative,hadders1997assessment,zwaigenbaum2013early,hesse2018computer}, and accurate 3D infant pose estimation could enable automation of such analysis.
+We employ HW-HuP for this challenge, substituting the adult SMPL body model for the infant SMIL model \citep{hesse2018learning}, and testing the result on the MIMM and SyRIP datasets.
+Note that although statistical infant models are proposed in \citep{hesse2019learning,hesse2018learning}, they do not discuss how to estimate infant pose directly from a RGB image.
+Rather, they work with sequential RGBD input for both training and inference, and also require a specially configured physical setup to ensure that the infant point cloud can be easily segmented.
+By comparison, our training can take data from any RGBD setup in the wild, and we only require RGB images for subsequent inference.
+HW-HuP shows aligned depth error on MIMM is 42.0mm against the 58.14mm pretrained SPIN* and 46.2mm on fine tuned SPIN \citep{kolotouros2019learning}.
+Some qualitative results from both MIMM and SyRIP are shown in \figref{infants}, demonstrating that HW-HuP is able to capture the infant 3D poses in clinical environments as well as in the wild.

 \figInfants